Frequently Asked Questions

 Can you send me more information?

 Ours is far more affordable than most other low-residency programs in the nation.
 We provide our participants access to many more writers than a traditional resident program.
 Participants don't need to move to campus to take classes.
 We offer opportunities to study in multiple creative genres—poetry, fiction, and creative nonfiction.
 We offer exciting opportunities to study abroad.
-Unlike most low-residency programs, we provide workshops experiences comparable to traditional residency programs.
+Unlike most low-residency programs, we provide workshop experiences comparable to traditional residency programs.
 See the Greeting from the Director for more detailed information regarding the benefits of studying with the Bluegrass Writers Studio™.

 Low-residency means participants do not attend traditional classes on campus during the regular semester and are not expected to be in local residence.
 Low-residency programs allow participants to take online classes from wherever they may live.
 That said, our workshops are very similar to traditional workshops, though they are conducted online during weekly assigned class meeting times, using a live communication platform.